Hadron-hadron potentials coupled to quark degrees of freedom for exotic hadrons: Formulation

 \subsection{Effective potential with channel coupling}

-In this section, we formulate the effective potentials between quarks and hadrons using channel coupling.
+In this section, we discuss the effective potentials between quarks and hadrons using the channel coupling.
 Deriving analytical expressions, we study the qualitative properties of the obtained effective potentials.
-The channel coupling problem between quark and hadron degrees of freedom is formulated in non-relativistic quantum mechanics.
-In this study, we follow the Feshbach's method~\cite{Feshbach:1958nx,Feshbach:1962ut} to formulate the problem.
-The Hamiltonian $H$ that couples the two-quark channel with a confinement potential $V^q$ and the two-hadron channel with a scattering potential $V^h$ by a transition potential $V^t$ is given by
+The channel-coupling problem between quark and hadron degrees of freedom is formulated in non-relativistic quantum mechanics.
+In this study, we follow the Feshbach's method~\cite{Feshbach:1958nx,Feshbach:1962ut} to describe the coupled channel system.
+The Hamiltonian $H$ that couples the quark-antiquark channel with a confinement potential $V^q$ and the two-hadron channel with a scattering potential $V^h$ by a transition potential $V^t$ is given by

 where $T^{q}$ and $T^{h}$ are the kinetic energies of the quark and hadron channels, respectively, and $\Delta$ is the threshold energy of the hadron channel.
 Then, the Schr\"{o}dinger equation is given by